Read time: 5 minutes

 If you hadn’t seen a Facebook Fundraiser before June 16, you probably have by now.
 In fact, you might even be one of the 529,168 (and counting) people who have recently chipped in to help RAICES reunite families that were separated at the border by our administration.

 What you might *not* know is that it was not orchestrated by any organization.
-In fact, it all started with Charlotte and Dave Willner, a regular California couple who set up a Facebook Fundraiser on their personal Facebook page with the attention of simply doing their part to help.
+In fact, it all started with Charlotte and Dave Willner, a regular California couple who set up a Facebook Fundraiser on their personal Facebook page with the intention of simply doing their part to help.

 Their simple plea has attracted astonishing support.
 It’s also made it clear that Facebook Fundraisers have finally arrived as a powerful tool for creating change in the world.